NPS / DJ Reiser

 Doors open at 4 p.m.
 Program begins at 4:30 p.m.

 Are there ID or minimum age requirements to enter the event?
-Ages 18+ preferred for this event.
+All ages are welcome.

 What can I bring into the event?
 We ask that patrons do not bring food or beverages to this event.